 Concerns or complaints should be raised initially with the member of staff involved and if the matter is not resolved then this may be escalated to the line manager or member of SLT by email, letter or telephone.
 At this point the complaint will be handled under the informal stages of our policy, and most issues can be resolved in this way.
-However, if the issue remains unresolved, the next step is to complete the Complaint Form and send it to the school for the attention of the Headteacher who will continue to resolve your issue informally before proceeding with the formal stages of the complaint process.
+However, if the issue remains unresolved, the next step is to complete the Complaint Form and send it to the school for the attention of the Headteacher who will decide whether to continue to attempt to resolve your issue informally or to proceed with the formal stages of the complaint process.